-9.6 RECEIVING ENVIRONMENT MONITORING PROGRAM (REMP)
+9.9 RECEIVING ENVIRONMENT MONITORING PROGRAM (REMP)

-A REMP document will be developed which describes in detail the proposed monitoring program for the local receiving waters.
-The REMP will incorporate the historical and proposed monitoring as described in Section 4.5.2 and in the sections above.
+Further details regarding the monitoring program, including the sampling methodology and analysis process of the monitoring program, will be described in the REMP.
+The REMP will incorporate the historical and proposed monitoring as described in Section 3 and in the sections above.
 The main objective of the REMP will be to report against WQOs for local waterways potentially affected by discharge from the Project and will assist in assessing general aquatic ecosystem health.